openclimatefix/ocf_datapipes/README.md

 # 8. Finally join all the data pipes together

     combined_datapipe = MergeNumpyModalities([nwp_datapipe, pv_datapipe, satellite_datapipe])
 ```

+### Testing

+Ensure you have the dev requirements installed:

+`pip install requirements-dev.txt`

+Run `pytest` to run th tests

 ### Experimental DataPipes

-For new datapipes being developed for new models or input modalities, to somewhat separate the more experimental and in
+For new datapipes being developed for new models or input modalities, to
-development datapipes from the ones better tested for production purposes, there is an `ocf_datapipes.experimental` namespace for
+somewhat separate the more experimental and in development datapipes from the
+ones better tested for production purposes, there is an
-developing these more research-y datapipes.
+`ocf_datapipes.experimental` namespace for developing these more research-y
+datapipes.
 These datapipes might not, and probably are not, tested.
+Once the
-Once the model(s) using them are in production, they should be upgraded to one of the other namespaces and have tests added.
+model(s) using them are in production, they should be upgraded to one of the
+other namespaces and have tests added.

 ## Citation